 There are a number of ways to access RSS feeds.
 You can install a news reader, like Feedly, that displays RSS feeds from the Web sites you select.
 This enables you to view many headlines at once.
 An alternative to downloading a dedicated news reader is to use a Web-based news reader.
 For example, My Yahoo! or My AOL users can now add RSS feeds directly to their personal page.

 To subscribe to the RSS feeds, simply select a feed below.
 Click on the text link and follow your news reader's instructions for subscribing to (or adding) feeds.
 Repeat the process to add as many feeds as you like.
 Note: You will need to log into the site, or access the site via a subscriber library, to read the full story.

-When you click a link above to access an RSS feed, the page display will be determined by your chosen Web browser and RSS reader.
+When you access an RSS feed, the page display will be determined by your chosen Web browser and RSS reader.
 Each browser handles RSS feeds a little differently.

 Subscribe to these Teen Health & Wellness RSS feeds:

 - In the News -- Stay up to date on the latest health and wellness news and how it impacts teens' lives.